New Intermittent Fasting Research Results

 Intermittent fasting is restricted eating.
 While many other diets have diet plans that include what you eat, intermittent fasting is all about when you eat.

-This means that you do not have to do away with your favorite foods, but you cannot eat them every day.
+This means you do not have to do away with your favorite foods, but you cannot eat them daily.

 With the fasting routine, you do not have to worry about keeping track of the number of calories in your food, come up with complicated recipes, or cut down on certain foods from your diet.